 All of you who were baptised into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female.
-For you are all one in Church Jesus.
+For you are all one in Christ Jesus.
 If you belong to Christ, then you are Abraham’s seed, and heir according to the promise.

 The Vocations Team of the Diocese of Chelmsford, led by the DDO (Revd Tim Goodbody) are committed to enabling every Christian to release their gifts.

 Here, we do not have a narrow definition of what a minister might look like, we are clear that there’s no cookie-cutter approach to vocations selection.

 It means seeking to release those gifts, not trying to squeeze them into a narrow definition of what a minister might look like.
 We equally recognise that there remains a way to go, but as a church we are steadily getting better at recognising the diversity of ministries and ministers in our vocation work.